 Thailand’s festival of lights always takes place on the evening of the full moon in the 12th lunar month.
 At this time, people release illuminated vessels onto bodies of water, in the hope that they will stay lit until they can no longer see them, because this means that they will have good luck for the next year.
 In Bangkok, the tradition is made into an evening of celebrations, with parades and fireworks.

 The Yi Peng Festival takes place in Chiang Mai in northern Thailand on the same date as Loy Krathong.
 Instead of floating vessels, lanterns are released into the night sky in the hope of getting rid of unpleasant memories, as well as paying respects to Buddha.

 In the US, a turkey dinner is enjoyed a month prior to Christmas to celebrate Thanksgiving — one of the country’s biggest national holidays.
 Seasonal foods are shared among friends and family, including pumpkin pie and sweet potatoes (which are often topped with marshmallows!).
 One of New York’s most famous department stores, Macy’s, also hosts a huge parade in the Big Apple, which features giant balloons and even an appearance from Santa Claus himself!

 Sparkling white-sand beaches, only a couple of hours’ time difference, and an average temperature of 26° C in November… No, this isn’t a fictional archipelago we’re talking about, this can all be found in Cape Verde!
-We’re also allowed to travel there from the UK at the moment (there are still a couple of entry requirements), so you might have a reason to get into your swimwear once more before we say goodbye to 2021!
+You might have a reason to get into your swimwear once more before we say goodbye to 2023!

 It’s always nice to have a sunny getaway booked for January — arguably the year’s bleakest month!
 Why not look for a deal now before the Christmas shopping season begins?
 You’ll thank yourself once it comes around!